-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1990 (34CFR668.46), also known as the "Clery Act," is a federal law that requires colleges and universities to disclose information about crime on and around their campuses.
-The act is named in memory of Jeanne Clery, a 19-year old Lehigh University freshman who was assaulted and murdered in her residence hall on April 5, 1986.
-The Annual Security Report is published to fulfill the requirements of this act.
-Mitchell College's annual security report presents campus safety information as well as College policies concerning alcohol and drug use, crime prevention, and the reporting of crimes.
-This report includes statistics for the three previous years.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus crime Statistics Act of 1990 (34CFR668.46), also known as the "Clery Act," is a federal law that requires colleges and universities to disclose information about crime on and around their campuses.
+Mitchell Colleges annual security report presents campus safety information as well as College policies concerning alcohol and drug use, crime prevention, and the reporting of crimes. this report includes statistics for the three previous years.
 These statistics include reported crimes that occurred on campus and on public property immediately adjacent to and accessible from the campus.
-To view this report please visit: http://community.mitchell.edu/ CampusSafety and click on the link for the report.
+The view this report, please visit http://community. mitchell.edu/CampusSafety and click on the link for the report.